Vakeros/p5/README.md

 ## Getting Started
 ```
 1 Make with python 3.7.
-Try other versions at your risk
+Try others version at your risk

 2 install mysql